telerik/blazor-docs/components/autocomplete/templates.md

 # AutoComplete Templates

-The ComboBox component allows you to change what is rendered in its items, header and footer through templates.
+The AutoComplete component allows you to change what is rendered in its items, header and footer through templates.

 The examples below show how to use inner tags to set the templates.
-You can also do this through [RenderFragment](https://blazor.net/api/Microsoft.AspNetCore.Blazor.RenderFragment.html) objects that you can pass to the properties of the ComboBox in its main tag.
+You can also do this through [RenderFragment](https://blazor.net/api/Microsoft.AspNetCore.Blazor.RenderFragment.html) objects that you can pass to the properties of the AutoComplete in its main tag.

 List of the available templates: